Han Cong: 2021–22 season: Beijing Olympics

 Sui/Han won the gold medal at the 2021 Asian Open, the Olympic test event, to open their season.
 At their first Grand Prix event, 2021 Skate Canada International, they won the gold medal, defeating silver medalists Pavliuchenko/Khodykin by 30.97 points.
 Sui/Han's second Grand Prix event was initially the 2021 Cup of China, but following its cancellation, they were reassigned to the 2021 Gran Premio d'Italia.
 Competing in their second Grand Prix in as many weeks, they easily won the event, defeating silver medalists Peng/Jin by 12.69 points and becoming the first pair team to qualify to the 2021–22 Grand Prix Final.
 Discussing their revival of their successful "Bridge Over Troubled Water" program, Sui expressed the hope that "it can be a bridge for everyone to connect in these times."
 The Grand Prix Final was subsequently cancelled due to restrictions prompted by the Omicron variant.

 Named to the Chinese Olympic team for their home Olympics in Beijing, Sui/Han began the event as the Chinese entry in the pairs' short program of the Olympic team event.
 Skating cleanly, they won the segment with a world record score of 82.83, 0.19 points ahead of Russian rivals Mishina/Galliamov.
 They did not skate in the free skate segment of the event, and Team China ultimately finished in fifth place.
 In the pairs event, they skated another clean short program and set another world record of 84.41.
 Addressing Russians Tarasova/Morozov, who finished second and 0.16 points behind, Sui called them "our friends and competitors," adding, "this is something we are very proud of, because we can maintain this high level of competition between the two pairs, and it has been more than ten years."
 In the free skate, Sui/Han attempted a quad twist in competition for the first time in four years, seeking to compensate for their weaker jump elements.
 Sui's triple Salchow attempt was ruled downgraded, but still, they won the free skate and took the gold medal over Tarasova/Morozov and Mishina/Galliamov.
 Han said, "our dream finally came true.", having become the second Chinese pair to win Olympic gold.
 With their Olympic Gold medal win, they became the first pair team to achieve the Super Slam.
-Despite being the Olympic champions, Sui/Han did not participate in the 2022 World Figure Skating Championships.